TomasHubelbauer/svg-3d/readme.md

 To learn more, see [Performance](#performance) and to see why I am pursuing this direction anyway, see [Motivation](#motivation).

-## Support

-See [Animation](#animation) to learn about the support of the individual engines in GitHub and VS Code MarkDown previews.

-Outside of those contexts, the support depends on the SVG renderer used and its support for SMIL and CSS depending on the animation engine choice.

 ## Maintenance Status

 This is a personal, spare-time project.
 I work on it when I have the time I want